 If hookah bars are in your practice, they are also present here.

 Depending on the time of year you visit Figueres, there may be some seasonal flair to admire.
 We visited at the beginning of December so there were Christmas lights on display and a Christmas market to explore.
-Set up along La Rambla the Christmas market offers the usual Eruopean Christmas Market fair including mulled wine, festive confections and locally themed souvenirs.
+Set up along La Rambla the Christmas market offers the usual European Christmas Market fair including mulled wine, festive confections and locally themed souvenirs.

 Looking for a walking tour of Figueres?
 Click here.